 "Our mission is to stimulate a love of reading and a life-long interest in learning.
 To encourage self-reliance and the use of the new technologies.
 To provide an up-to-date, forward-looking network of accessible and inviting facilities, information services and outreach programs.
 To be responsive to community needs and to contribute to the economic and social well-being of our communities."

-Since 1979, we have served the large geographic area of Inverness, Richmond and Guysborough Counties.
-At the heart of library services are seven branch libraries and nine Libr@ry Links visiting library sites with headquarters in Mulgrave, Nova Scotia.
+Since 1969, we have served the large geographic area of Inverness, Richmond and Guysborough Counties.
+At the heart of library services are eight branch libraries and seven Libr@ry Links visiting library sites with headquarters in Mulgrave, Nova Scotia.
 Our population of approximately 38,000 is spread throughout many small communities; 80 per cent of these have populations of fewer than 200 people.
 Our largest community has a population of approximately 3,500 people.
 This rural dynamic determines our focus of “Linking Rural Communities”.

 Through a forward-looking and accessible network of inviting facilities, information and library outreach services.
 It is our aim to: